darwinia-network/shadow/README.md

 {
   "header": {
     "parent_hash": "hash of the parent block",
-    "timestamp": INTEGER, //the unix timestamp for when the block was collated "number": INTEGER, // the block number
+    "timestamp": "INTEGER, the unix timestamp for when the block was collated", "number": "INTEGER, the block number",
     "author": "the address of the beneficiary to whom the mining rewards were given", "transactions_root": "the root of the transaction trie of the block", "uncles_hash": "SHA3 of the uncles data in the block",